jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (iii) a licence to occupy:
   (ca) the supply of leasehold land by way of rental (not being a grant or sale of the lease of that land) to the extent that that land is used for the principal purpose of accommodation in a dwelling erected on that land:
   (cb) the supply of property by way of lease that is to be used for the principal purpose of accommodation in a dwelling by any person, other than a registered person in the course or furtherance of a taxable activity:
-  (d) the supply, being a sale, by any registered person in the course or furtherance of any taxable activity of—that has been used by the registered person for a period of 5 years or more before the date of the supply exclusively for the making of any supply or supplies referred to in paragraph (c) or paragraph (ca) of this section:
+  (d) the supply, being a sale, by any registered person in the course or furtherance of any taxable activity of—that has been used by the registered person for a period of 5 years or more before the date of the supply exclusively for the making of any supply or supplies referred to in paragraph (c) or paragraph (ca):
     (i) any dwelling; or
-    (ii) the reversionary interest in the fee simple estate of any leasehold land,— (e) the supply of any fine metal, not being a supply which, but for this paragraph, would be charged with tax at the rate of zero percent pursuant to section 11 of this Act.
+    (ii) the reversionary interest in the fee simple estate of any leasehold land,— (e) the supply of any fine metal, not being a supply which, but for this paragraph, would be charged with tax at the rate of 0% pursuant to section 11.
 (1B) The following supplies are excluded from the exemption under subsection (1):
-  (a) a supply of financial services that, in the absence of subsection (1)(a), would be charged with tax at the rate of zero per cent under section 11A:
+  (a) a supply of financial services that, in the absence of subsection (1)(a), would be charged with tax at the rate of 0% under section 11A:
-  (b) a supply described in paragraph (b) of the associated supply:
+  (b) a supply described in paragraph (b) of the definition of associated supply:
   (c) a supply of goods and services which (although being part of a supply of goods and services which, but for this paragraph, would be an exempt supply under subsection (1)(a)) is not in itself, as between the supplier of that first-mentioned supply and the recipient, a supply of financial services in respect of which subsection (1)(a) applies.
 (2) A supplier and a recipient may agree, in writing, that a supply under subsection (1)(cb) is not an exempt supply if— (a) the lease was entered into before 16 May 2000; and